-You don’t need a permit for day-hikes on the US side, but you do for day-hikes on the Canadian side ($10), if you’re hiking the full length of the trail or spending a night ($50).
+You don’t need a permit for day-hikes on the US side, but you do for day-hikes on the Canadian side, if you’re hiking the full length of the trail or spending a night .
 Hikers need to go to the Chilkoot Trail Center in Skagway on Broadway at 2nd Ave (late May to early Sept daily 8am–5pm; t 907 983 9234) to buy a permit and sign a register, and note that permits that are reserved and not picked up by noon on the day the trip is to start will be cancelled.
 Bring identification (a passport or enhanced driver’s license for North Americans; a passport for everyone else); you may be required to deal with Canadian customs at the Chilkoot Pass ranger station, but you’re more likely to do so at the Alaska–Canada border post at Fraser or in Whitehorse.

 The trail finishes at Bennett, where you have a number of options.
 You can walk the 12km to the highway at Log Cabin; there’s a marked short cut off the trail which avoids Bennett but there is no signage once you reach the railway tracks; further, the tracks are off-limits and Parks Canada is enforcing this regulation, so note that no transport is available from here.
 Alternatively, you can catch the daily service run by the WP&YR railroad from Bennett to Whitehorse, Fraser or Skagway; or return to Skagway from Carcross.
-From June to August the railroad offers the Chilkoot Trail Hikers Service (check for departure days; US$50 one-way to Fraser, US$119 to Skagway, US$63 to Carcross, US$99 train and bus to Whitehorse).
-Buy tickets before the hike or you’ll incur a $15 extra fee; for customs reasons the train doesn’t stop at Log Cabin when travelling to/from Carcross and Skagway.
+From June to August the railroad offers the Chilkoot Trail Hikers Service; buy tickets before the hike or you’ll incur an extra fee; for customs reasons the train doesn’t stop at Log Cabin when travelling to/from Carcross and Skagway.

 Besides the usual hiking equipment, also bring 9m of rope to help sling your food and any scented items over the bear poles at each campsite.